 Romania Job Interview Tips

 Working abroad sounds like an adventure to many people.
-However, a job search in Romania requires more than just the obvious Romania CV writing and translation.
+However, a job search in Romania requires more than just the obvious Romania CV with Romania cover letter writing and translation.
 You need to pass the Romania job interview.
 You will face issues that probably did not even cross your mind when you start planning to find employment in Romania.

-Do not misjudge the impact a Romania job interview can have on the end result of your adventure!
-For example, you will experience the different immigration practices and habits, job application procedures, the selection trends and the management culture.
+Do not misjudge the impact work in Romania can have on the end result of your adventure!
+For example, you will experience the different immigration practices and habits, job application procedures, selection trends and the management culture.

 Monitor local news broadcasts and consular messages.
 Ensure that your travel documents and visas are current, valid and secured in a safe place.
 Carry a photocopy of your travel documents in lieu of the originals.
 Maintain a low profile, vary times and routes of travel, and exercise caution while driving.
 Making local contacts quickly and seeking support from other expatriates will greatly increase your comfort and safety.

 Please note that degree relevance is important in Romanians, i.e. economics students become economists and language students become teachers etc.

 Prepare yourself for the Romania job interview.
 Before an interview find out information about the company you want to work for.
 Practice (preferably in Romanian) your one or two sentences "speech" about who you are and what you do.
 Do not whine.
 Do not talk about being jobless.
 Do not dump on your former employer.
 Be positive.

 Remember, how you dress is one of the most important aspects of not being hired for available jobs.
 So, check the Romania dress code

 Be ready for two job interviews.
 Usually, the first interview is with the HR manager and the next one with your future supervisor and/or company manager.
 Have with you written references from former bosses, coworkers, or professors that positively attest to your qualifications and work ethic.